 "Yes, all our teachers are impressed with your son's progress and believe he is ready for the next grade level."

-The headmistress had contacted Masashi Nakasima to let him know that his son had displayed exceptional academic achievement and that his performance far exceeded those of his peers.
+The headmistress had contacted Masashi Nakasima to let him know that his son had displayed exceptional academic achievement.
 In fact, the boy had been doing so well that he could complete his high school education faster than expected.

-The surgeon's adopted child was sitting in the office while the conversation was taking place.
+The student in question happened to be sitting in the office while the conversation was taking place.
 He watched the cherry blossoms flutter outside the window and silently listened.
+For him, it was a bit surreal how it was spring already, a season of new beginnings.

-Natsuo's brown hair was carefully combed back off his forehead, revealing his deep blue eyes.
-His uniform was neatly ironed and his shoes were polished to a shine, making him look quite different from the disheveled student he used to be.
+His brown hair was carefully combed back off his forehead, revealing his deep blue eyes.
+He wore a neatly ironed uniform and his shoes were polished to a shine, making him look quite different from the disheveled student he used to be.

 "That will be done then.
 Thank you for your time."